ramsey/uuid/docs/reference/helper.rst

     :param Ramsey\\Uuid\\Type\\Integer|null $localIdentifier: A local identifier for the domain (defaults to system UID or GID for *person* or *group*)
     :param Ramsey\\Uuid\\Type\\Hexadecimal|null $node: An optional hexadecimal node to use
     :param int|null $clockSeq: An optional clock sequence to use
-    :returns: (*string*) A string standard representation of a version 2 UUID
+    :returns: A string standard representation of a version 2 UUID
+    :returntype: string

 .. php:function:: Ramsey\\Uuid\\v3($ns, $name)